SyncServerII/iOSFacebook/README.md

 # iOSFacebook

+1) Add your app as an app to Facebook (see https://developers.facebook.com).
+This will give you the app id and display name as below.

-1) You need the following in your Info.plist
+2) Add the following in your Info.plist
 ```
 	<key>FacebookAppID</key>
 	<string>PUT-YOUR-APP-ID-HERE</string>